 13. Congenital Disorders that Affect Multiple Body Systems

 Congenital disorders that affect multiple body systems is a category that incorporates conditions like non-mosaic Down syndrome, anencephaly, and Edwards’ syndrome.
 These are conditions that can interfere with a child’s development since birth.
-The SSA may require a lab report of tests that have helped diagnose a congenital disorder as well as a detailed physician statement of the diagnosis.
+Social Security may require a lab report of tests that have helped diagnose a congenital disorder as well as a detailed physician statement of the diagnosis.

 14. Neurological Disorders